Treatment of Crohn's disease

 2. Steroids

-Steroids are potent anti-inflammatory agents; because they strongly suppress inflammation, symptoms often improve upon taking them.
-Treatment generally starts with 6–8 tablets (5mg each) of Solondo per day.
+Steroids are potent anti-inflammatory agents, so symptoms often improve after taking them because they strongly suppress inflammation.
+Generally, treatment starts with taking 6–8 tablets of 5mg Solondo daily.

 Tapering

-However, because steroids come with severe side effects, they cannot be taken for long periods.
-Therefore, usually, the medication is gradually reduced by one tablet per week until it is discontinued—a process called tapering.
+However, because steroids are accompanied by serious side effects, they cannot be taken for a long time.
+Therefore, in general cases, the dosage is reduced by 1 tablet per week until they are discontinued, a process called tapering.
 The internationally recommended duration for steroid use is 4 weeks.
-In a typical regimen, one starts with 6 or 8 tablets and tapers off over 6 to 8 weeks.
+It is a method of starting with 6 or 8 tablets and reducing by 1 tablet per week to discontinue them after 6 or 8 weeks.

-* Even if inflammation is suppressed using steroids, symptoms typically worsen when the dosage is reduced to 1–2 tablets, or in long-term cases, symptoms recur 1–2 months after stopping the medication.
+* Even if inflammation is suppressed using steroids, generally, when the dosage is reduced to about 1–2 tablets, symptoms often worsen again, or in long-term cases, symptoms recur about 1–2 months after stopping the steroids.

-Steroid administration is never a cure; it should be viewed only as a way to temporarily extinguish an urgent fire.
+Steroid administration is never a cure; it should be thought of as merely extinguishing an urgent fire.

 Cushing's Syndrome / Moon Face